Are you looking for a graduate role that offers early responsibility and a relatively high starting salary? Then consider a retail graduate scheme

-There are plenty of retail graduate schemes to choose from and the good news is that there are more employers in the retail sector who are prepared to accept graduates with a 2:2, than in other industries such as IT or law.
+There are plenty of retail graduate schemes to choose from and the good news is that employers in the retail sector are prepared to accept graduates with a 2:2.

-A range of large, well-known retail organisations offer graduate schemes, from clothing retail companies and supermarkets to home wear retailers and department stores.
+A number of large, well-known retail organisations offer graduate schemes, from clothing retail brands and supermarkets to homeware retailers and department stores.

-Programmes are available in a variety of areas including digital, management, buying, finance, merchandising and logistics and supply chain.
+Schemes are available in a variety of related areas such as digital, distribution, buying, finance, IT, management, merchandising, online and logistics and supply chain.

 Organisations that run retail graduate schemes include:

-- Aldi - provides an intensive year-long area manager graduate scheme.
+- Aldi - an intensive year-long Graduate Area Manager Scheme.

-- Morrisons - offer eight different schemes each focusing on a particular business area.
-Programmes are available in retail, manufacturing, logistics, buying, finance, IT and technology and corporate and people management.
+- Morrisons - ten schemes each focusing on a particular business area.
+Programmes are available in retail, manufacturing, logistics, buying, people management, finance, technology, corporate, supply chain and data science.

-- Tesco - ten programmes are on offer, each covering a core business area.
-Schemes are available in distribution, finance, food, general merchandise, marketing, online, stores, supply chain, technology product and programme manager and technology software engineer.
+- Tesco - seven programmes are on offer, each covering a core business area.
+Schemes are available in business, finance, retail, technology cyber security, technology product, technology and technology software engineering.

 What do retail graduate schemes involve?